Brain tumours in children

 In general, children diagnosed with a malignant tumour will have a better outlook than adults.
 In many children, treatment will cause all signs of the cancer to disappear.
 Because a child’s nervous system is still developing, some children may have a physical, behavioural or learning disability as a result of the tumour or treatment.

-Many health care professionals specialise in treating children and young adults (paediatrics).
-Some hospitals have staff, such as play therapists, music therapists or art therapists, who can help children cope with the challenges of treatment.
-Rehabilitation will also be important for your child’s recovery.
+Health care professionals who specialise in treating children and young adults are called paediatricians.
+Some hospitals have play therapists, music therapists or art therapists, who can help children cope with the challenges of treatment.
+Rehabilitation will also be important for a child’s recovery.

 Talk to your child’s medical team about treatment options, what to expect and your concerns.
 The hospital social worker can provide practical and emotional support.

 Redkite offers a print and online picture book called Mary has a brain tumour that you can read with your child.

 A/Prof Andrew Davidson, Neurosurgeon, Macquarie University Hospital, NSW; Dr Lucy Gately, Medical Oncologist, Oncology Clinics Victoria, and Walter and Eliza Hall Institute of Medical Research, VIC; Melissa Harrison, Allied Health Manager and Senior Neurological Physiotherapist, Advance Rehab Centre, NSW; Scott Jones, Consumer; Anne King, Neurology Cancer Nurse Coordinator, Health Department, WA; Dr Toni Lindsay, Senior Clinical Psychologist and Allied Health Manager, Chris O’Brien Lifehouse, NSW; Elissa McVey, Consumer; Caitriona Nienaber, 13 11 20 Consultant, Cancer Council WA; Dr Claire Phillips, Deputy Director, Radiation Oncology, Peter MacCallum Cancer Centre, VIC.